qcliu2001/qcliu2001.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student (MD-PhD program) at the School of Informatics, Xiamen University, advised by Prof. Zhang Zhihong.
+I am a first-year PhD student (MD-PhD program) at the School of Informatics, Xiamen University, advised by Prof. Zhihong Zhang.
 In 2023, I received a B.Mgt. from South-Central Minzu University.
 In 2024, I founded the **GenIRAG Team** and have close collaboration with Chentao Zhang (张辰涛), Chenfeng Zheng (郑晨枫), and Yuxuan Hu (胡雨璇).

 My research interests focus on Information Retrieval (IR), Retrieval-Augmented Generation (RAG), Knowledge Graph (KG), and their applications in Power Systems.